Some of us are daytime photographers, others do night photography, and the rest just dabble across both. But what if you didn’t have to choose?

 - Camera with Lens.
 This can be a DSLR or Mirrorless system.
 As long as you can shoot in RAW format, your camera is fine.
 In terms of lens choice, you want to use something that gives you a wide enough angle of view to capture a big area.
 A wide-angle lens (35mm or below) will work well.

 - Tripod.
 The tripod is going to hold your camera steady.

 - Shutter Release Cable.
 A shutter release cable is going to take the image without you physically pressing the shutter release on the camera.
 This will minimalise camera shake, resulting in sharp, high-quality images.

 You are going to be working in low light conditions, so a low ISO is needed for the best quality.
 ISO 100 or 200 should be fine.

 This image is going to photograph a wide space, and your camera angle needs to reflect the scene for this particular style.

-Getting up high, and shooting at a downward angle is a great way to show a large space from an interesting point of view.
+Getting up high and shooting at a downward angle is a great way to show a large space from an interesting point of view.

 How to Capture the Daytime Shot

 Once your camera is on the tripod, frame your scene.
 Then choose the camera settings, and you are ready for the shot.